jain-hm/Docker-and-kuberneties/README.md

 [ docker push hmjain/docker_day2:v1 ] - push the image to docker hub

 [ docker pull hmjain/docker_day2:v1 ] - pull docker image from docker repo. you should have credentials to push

+[ docker system prune ] - clears cached data or images unused

+[ docker system prune -f ] - Forceful prune

+[ docker run -it --name test-container ubuntu bash ] - login in to container

+[ docket run -it --rm -v my-docker-volume:/data ] - this will create a volume in local my-dokcer-volume and data from "data" folder of the docker will be copied to new volume. --rm is used to kill the container after exit.